jumpbrain/blog/content/posts/qualitative_analysis.md

 > The Russo-Ukrainian war will not end in russias favour.
 The invasion will deteriorate into territorial battles raging indifinetly **given the same engagement from the west and the east.**

 A bold claim at the time as many experts thought that Russia would conquer Ukraine in a matter of days or weeks.
 By now we know that didn't come to pass.
-Sidenote: Tetlock P.E (källa) found that experts tend to be as good as non-experts on average when trying to predict what will come to pass.
+Sidenote: Tetlock, P. E., & Gardner, D. (2015) found that experts tend to be as good as non-experts on average when trying to predict what will come to pass.
 He also found that predictioneers using theoretical models of the world perform just as poorly or worse.
 I know what you're thinking: "Time to bring out the (o.g) one fair coin!".
-Maybe not yet...
+Hold that thought...

 ### Method
-To make my prediction I borrowed a method from Bruno B. de Mesquitas book The predictioneer's game (källa).
+To make my prediction I borrowed a method from Bruno B. de Mesquitas book 'The predictioneer's game' (2009).
 This method can boost your qualitative conditional predictions.
 Meaning, qualitative predictions that end with "...given [insert your constraint]".
+Here's the blueprint:

-**Step 1:** Identify all possible outcomes for actors and place them on a numbers line, e.g from 0 to 100.
+**Step 1:** Identify all possible outcomes for actors and place them on a numbers line, e.g from 0 to 100, as a ruler.

-**Step 2:** Identify all the actors involved in the process of interest and assign values between 0 and 100 for these three attributes: $Influence$, how much power each actor could use to get what they want. $Salience$, how much each actor cares about the issue. $Ideal$, the ideal outcome (using the numbers line from the previous step) for each actor.
+**Step 2:** Having identified all the actors involved in the process of interest, assign values between 0 and 100 for three attributes: $Influence$, how much influence each actor could use to get what they want. $Salience$, how much each actor cares about the issue.
+The $\text{Ideal point}$, the ideal outcome (using our ruler from the previous step) for each actor.

 *Caveat: If you subscribe to Ground News or similar you will likely be able to figure out the actors and assign these numbers on your own.
-If you cannot figure out the actors and assign these values: Do resist the temptation to ask a famous chatbot and go find an actual human expert made out of flesh.
-This will save you money as you know they are using said chatbot to answer your question.
-If you already subscribe, then use your own I guess...*
+If you cannot figure out the actors and assign these values: Do resist the temptation to ask a famous chatbot and go find an actual human expert made of flesh. **This will save you money** as you know they're using said chatbot to answer your question.*

-**Step 3:** Produce a weighted average of ideal point, weighted by power.
+**Step 3:** Produce a weighted average of $\text{Ideal point}$, weighted by $Power$.
 Where, $Power = Salince \\cdot Influence$.

 ### Results

-#### Step 1:

-# remove boxes

-{{< highlight r >}}

-# Russia
-Influence: 80 # had large influence.
-Salience: 95 # cared a lot, existential for leadership but not populace as whole.
-Ideal point: 100 # wanted all of it.

-# The West/Nato (U.S)/Europe
-Influence: 60 # powerful, not at border, supply challegens, leadership challenges coalition.
-Salience: 70 # US had many competing interests but european nations very interested.
-Ideal point: 25 # Ukraine was a near EU state but issues with corruption, etc.

-# Ukraine
-Influence: 25 # not very powerful but at home turf.
-Salience: 100 # cares a lot, existential.
-Ideal point: 100 # wants autonomy and peace.

-{{< /highlight >}}

-#### Step 2:

-{{< highlight r >}}
+For this scenario I did the following:

+**Step 1:**

-0: Ukraine becomes a fully fledged member of NATO
+**0:** Ukraine becomes a fully fledged member of NATO.

-15: Ukraine joins the EU
+**15:** Ukraine joins the EU.

-35: Ukraine regains control with foreign policy autonomy
+**35:** Ukraine regains control with foreign policy autonomy.

-50: Russia gets the Russian areas but looses influence over Ukraine
+**50:** Russia gets the Russian areas but looses influence over Ukraine.

-65: Russia retains nominal control over a territorially unstable Ukraine
+**65:** Russia retains nominal control over a territorially unstable Ukraine.

-85: Russia turns Ukraine into a puppet (gets russian areas and retains influnce over the rest)
+**85:** Russia turns Ukraine into a puppet (gets russian areas and retains influnce over the rest).

-100: Russia takes all of Ukraine
+**100:** Russia takes all of Ukraine.

-{{< /highlight >}}

-*Caveat: There are mulitple possible continuums here.*
+*Caveat: There are multiple possible rulers.*

-#### Step 3:
+**Step 2:**

+**Russia**, had and still has large influence in european bordering nations; I put Russian influence at 80.
+They cared a lot and for leadership one could argue that the outcome was existential, not for the population as a whole; I put salience at 95.
+Their ideal point was obviously 100 spouting that Ukraine in some distant history had been part of an early Russia making it somehow still russian.

+> Influence: 80,
+> Salience: 95,
+> Ideal point: 100.

+**The west**, refering to meaningful western coalitions e.g EU and NATO, is influential.
+However, it is a coalition with idiosyncratic interests within.
+Supply chain is a steeper challenge for the west compared to Russia.
+Because of all this I put the west at a 60 for influence.
+I put Western salience at 70.
+Ukraine was a near EU state before the invasion but still had issues with corruption etc. To maintain that the ideal point for the West would be around 25.

+> Influence: 60,
+> Salience: 70,
+> Ideal point: 25.

+**Ukraine**, is not very influential, influence at 25.
+Cares a lot, more than Russia, completely existential, salience at 100.
+Wants autonomy and peace, ideal point 100.

+> Influence: 25,
+> Salience: 100,
+> Ideal point: 0.

+**Step 3:**

 We find $Power$ for each actor respectively, where $Power = Salince \\cdot Influence$: